a beginner's intro to zines by atozines

 usually knows what's happening

-typically talks to the contributors
+typically talks to the contributors and helps draft messages for socials, emails, and contributors

 Art Mod